-- Number of safety observations completed.

-- Number of safety observations completed by upper management.

-- Number of positive safety observations.

-- Number of safety training completed.

-- Number of hours spent per period (week, month, year) on safety training.

-- Number of supervisors who have completed safety leadership or other key training.

-- Number of safety committee meetings held.

-- Number of new hazards identified on inspections/audits.

-- Time to correct hazards once identified.

-- Number of near misses or good catches identified.

-- Attendance at safety meetings.
+- Number of safety observations completed. - Number of safety observations completed by upper management. - Number of positive safety observations. - Number of safety training completed. - Number of hours spent per period (week, month, year) on safety training. - Number of supervisors who have completed safety leadership or other key training. - Number of safety committee meetings held. - Number of new hazards identified on inspections/audits. - · Time to correct hazards once identified. - Number of near misses or good catches identified. - Attendance at safety meetings. - Number of safety meetings led by upper management.